jundalisay/spblist/content/en/research/mohammad/quran/sura-002g.md

 - They are a garment for you
 - You are a garment for them

-Allah knows that you used to betray yourselves, but He turned to you and pardoned you.
+Enki knows that you used to betray yourselves, but He turned to you and pardoned you.

-So approach your wives now, and seek what Allah has ordained for you.
+So approach your wives now, and seek what Enki has ordained for you.

 Eat and drink until the white streak of dawn can be distinguished from the black streak.